 The days of being the first one in a Yellow Pages market are gone and the leads from Yellow Pages themselves have mostly dried up.

-Almost all personal injury law firms have some sort of online presence whether that be with their website, Google Business Profile, TikTok Ads, Google Ads, email marketing or other internet presence.
+Almost all personal injury law firms have some sort of online presence, whether with their website, Google Business Profile, TikTok Ads, Google Ads, email marketing or other internet presence.

 You can consistently sign more of the better new cases with the right strategy and execution.
 But how do you do this practically?
-In this guide we will show you how to get more personal injury clients for your law firm.
+This guide will show you how to get more personal injury clients for your law firm.

 Before you can expect to sign more of the best cases, you need to start with a strong foundation.

-Let’s look at two areas that will have an impact here on your results.
+Let’s look at two areas that will have an impact on your results.

+Honestly, ask yourself… are you REALLY different from all of the personal injury attorneys out there?
 If you’re looking to separate yourself long-term from the other law firms in your market, you need to consider your brand.
-More specifically you need to have a brand that will stand out and stand the test of time.
+More specifically, you need a brand that will stand out and stand the test of time.

-The #1 biggest mistake I see with practitioners getting into the business of running a business, the more I see them stealing their competitions message.
+The #1 biggest mistake I see with practitioners getting into the business of running a business is stealing their competition’s message.

 But here’s the thing.
-If you are advertising your “no fee guarantee” or “99% success rate” and every other firm in town is doing the same thing… what truly makes you different?
+If you are advertising your “no fee guarantee” or “99% success rate” and every other firm in town is doing the same thing…what sets you apart?